Low lying zeros of Rankin-Selberg $L$-functions: Introduction

 which has Fourier transform

 Note that this test function is not optimal for bounding order of vanishing when $\sigma > 1$, so that the constants in \eqref{eq: 0.84} and \eqref{eq: 841} can be slightly improved.
 See \cite{boldyriew2023determining, carneiro2022hilbert, dutta2022bounding} for work on optimal test functions.
-As shown in \cite{ILS}, we have that the proportion of $L$-functions vanishing at the central point is lower bounded by
+As shown in \cite{ILS}, we have that the proportion of $L$-functions which do not vanish at the central point is lower bounded by

-Combining this bound with the earlier theorems gives the following result. \begin{corr} Assume the generalized Riemann hypothesis.
+Combining this bound with the earlier theorems gives the following result. \begin{corr} Assume GRH.
 Set

 to be the proportion of $L$-functions in the family which are nonvanishing at the central point.
 We have that